HengPan2007/MethSig/README.md

 ## Introduction

-MethSig is used to infer DNA methylation drivers from bisulfite converted data of cancer cohorts.
+MethSig is used to infer DNA methylation (DNAme) drivers from bisulfite converted data of cancer cohorts.

 ## Prerequisite